 The State is committed to providing consistent and effective individual communication with providers across all regions of the State, in order to build better relationships between providers and DCYF.
+The State and the Union will confer once a month to address successes and concerns that involve general child care and licensing issues that impact providers.
+The parties agree to work together to support providers in meeting quality, health and safety compliance.
 This provision shall not be subject to the grievance process in this Agreement.